fkie-cad/amides/README.md

 the previously trained model is validated using the benign data in `data/socbed/process_creation/validation` and the evasions located in `data/sigma/events/windows/process_creation`.
 The final result is bundled into a `ValidationResult` object, which is pickled into the specified output location.

-After the misuse model has been validated, it's classification performance is evaluated.
-The `evaluate_mcc_scaling.py` script loads the validated model and calculates precision, recall, f1-score, and mcc values for the decision function value range that is determined by a specified mcc threshold value.
+After the misuse model has been validated, its classification performance is evaluated.
+The `evaluate_mcc_scaling.py` script loads the validated model and calculates precision, recall, F1 score, and MCC values for the decision function value range that is determined by a specified MCC threshold value.
 The number of evaluation thresholds (or iterations) in the target value range is specified by the  `--num-eval-thresholds` flag.
 By executing

 ```bash